S-4344-119

 Historical precedent

-Section 702 was originally enacted as part of the FISA Amendments Act of 2008 and has been reauthorized multiple times, most recently in 2024 via the Reforming Intelligence and Securing America Act, which added some new compliance requirements but preserved the core collection authority.
+Section 702 was originally enacted in the FISA Amendments Act of 2008 and has been reauthorized multiple times, most recently through the Reforming Intelligence and Securing America Act of 2024, which added some new compliance requirements but did not include a warrant requirement for U.S. person queries.